xraypy/feff85exafs/wrappers/fortran/README_onepath.md

 3. Setting `nnnn` and `verbose` to a true value tells the program to write `feffNNNN.dat` files and to write a short message to the screen when it is written.
+(Set `xdi` to true to get this file in XDI format.

 4. The path index is set to 1.
 This means the output file will be called `feff0001.dat`.